quicwg/base-drafts/draft-ietf-quic-recovery.md

 has the keys to process an acknowledgement.

 When a PTO timer expires, the PTO period MUST be set to twice its current value.
+The PTO is set back to the original value upon receiving an acknowledgement for a non-Initial packet.
+The PTO timer is not decreased upon receiving an Initial ACK to ensure the client's anti-deadlock timer doesn't fire too aggressively when the server does not yet have handshake data to send.

 This exponential reduction in the sender's rate is important because consecutive PTOs might be caused by loss of packets or acknowledgements due to severe congestion.
 Even when there are ack-eliciting packets in-flight in multiple packet number spaces, the exponential increase in probe timeout